nicohlr/ipychart/docs/docs/user_guide/getting_started.md

 from ipychart import Chart
 ```

 After that, we need to create an instance of that class.
-We'll have to create a Python dict to format our data.
+We'll have to create a Python dictionary to format our data.
 We'll also specify with what type of chart we want to display our data using the **kind** argument.

 Concretely, we can do that very easily in the following way: